 The City has an information security program in place to ensure the confidentiality, integrity, and availability of information, data, systems, and operations.
 The security of City systems is architected in a manner that provides resilient, cost-effective, adequate controls while minimizing the effect on productivity.

-Attention: City of Cape Coral residents can register for free security awareness training by using the link below.
+Free Training: City of Cape Coral residents can register for free security awareness training.
 The training includes modules on Passwords, Online Banking, Protecting Your Identity, Spam, Viruses and More, Giving Out Personal Information, Protecting Children Online, Securing Your Computer and Home Network, and Opening Email and Attachments.

 The City of Cape Coral is committed to providing a safe and secure online experience.
 Security issues within our service offerings take a high priority.
 We want to work with you to understand the scope of the vulnerability and ensure that we correct the problem fully.
 Please use the following guidelines to report a security issue.

 1. Report a vulnerability by notifying us at firstname.lastname@example.org.
 Please provide detailed information about the following:

 - The online product, service, and/or web address involved.

 - The steps required to reproduce the issue.
 Please do not include any confidential information such as credit card numbers or SSNs.